-It’s thirteenth-century Europe and a young monk, Michael Scot, has been asked by the Holy Roman Emperor to translate the works of Aristotle and recover this ‘lost’ knowledge.
+It’s thirteenth-century Europe and a young monk, Michael Scot, has been asked by the Holy Roman Emperor to translate the works of Aristotle and recover his ‘lost’ knowledge.

 The Scot sets to his task, travelling from the Emperor’s Italian court to the translation schools of Toledo and from there to the Moorish library of Córdoba.
-But when the Pope deems the translations heretical and demands they are stopped, the Scot refuses to desist, and so begins a battle for power between Church and State — a battle that has shaped how we view the world today.
+But when the Pope deems the translations heretical, the Scot refuses to desist.
+So begins a battle for power between Church and State – one that has shaped how we view the world today.

 ‘The characters, setting and the issues at stake will all linger long after you’ve finished reading it.’ – Domitilla Campanile, Professor of History, University of Pisa